evmos/docs/docs/protocol/evmos-cli/index.md

 When it comes to using Docker with Evmos, there are two options available:
-Build a binary of the Evmos daemon inside a dockerized build environment or build a Docker image, that can be used to spin up Docker containers running the Evmos binary.
+Build a binary of the Evmos daemon inside a dockerized build environment or build a Docker image, that can be used to spin up individual containers running the Evmos binary.
 For information on how to achieve this, proceed to the dedicated page on [working with Docker](./docker-build.md).